 Spraying is when a cat backs up to a vertical surface with their tail erect and squirts urine.
 Their tail often quivers while they're spraying.
 Regular urinating is when they squat to pee on the furniture, the floor, things lying on the floor or any other horizontal surface.
 Both males and females can (and do) spray and squat.
 Marking with urine is not a litter box issue.

-Why your cat is urine marking
+Why your cat is urine-marking

-There are several possible reasons your cat is urine marking:
+There are several possible reasons your cat is urine-marking:

 If you've adopted an unneutered adult cat, get them fixed as soon as possible.
-Neutering solves most marking issues, even in cats that have been doing it for a while.
+Neutering solves most marking issues, even in cats who have been doing it for a while.
 However, the longer you wait, the greater the risk that marking behavior will be ingrained.

-Cats are creatures of habit and many react badly to even slightest changes in their environment.
+Cats are creatures of habit and many react badly to even the slightest changes in their environment.
 This can include everything from a new pet or baby in the house, to a caretaker’s absence, a strange cat in the backyard and other environmental factors we don’t fully notice or understand.

 Marking territory with urine is your cat's way of dealing with stress.
 They feel anxious and are trying to relieve their anxiety by staking out their boundaries.
 Leaving their urine scent is the most emphatic way to say, "I'm stressed."

-If you see signs of medical problems, get your cat to the vet immediately.
+If you see signs of medical problems, take your cat to the vet immediately.
 Urinary tract problems are not only painful, they can be fatal.
 A cat whose urinary tract is blocked can die in hours or suffer irreversible organ damage from the buildup of toxins in their system.
 Urinary tract problems don’t clear up by themselves and require urgent attention.